Still recovering from last storm, Louisiana braces for Hurricane Delta

 (Reuters) - Louisiana on Thursday steeled itself for another in a record-breaking series of violent storms as Hurricane Delta sped across the Gulf of Mexico toward a region still recovering from the last storm.

 Delta struck Mexico’s tourist enclaves on the Yucatan peninsula on Wednesday, shaking residents and leaving behind a mess of overturned trees and shattered glass.
-It is expected to intensify over the Gulf of Mexico Thursday to winds of up to 115 miles per hour (185 kmh) before crashing into Louisiana on Friday.
+It intensified overnight over the Gulf of Mexico Thursday and is expected to strengthen to winds of 115 miles per hour (185 kmh) before crashing into Louisiana on Friday afternoon or evening.

+A hurricane warning extended the Texas-Louisiana border to Morgan City, Louisiana, and the National Hurricane Center said Delta could bring heavy rains, strong winds and a 4- to 7-foot (1.2-2.1 meters) storm surge to coastal areas.

 The approaching storm has halted some oil exports and led energy producers to evacuate workers and shut-in offshore oil and gas production.
 The U.S. Coast Guard warned shippers of potential gale force winds from Port Arthur, Texas, to Mobile, Alabama.